ldynia/git-workshop/readme.md

 166e350 init -readme.md
 ```

-Things look ok aren't they?
-Lets see the commits on the master branch.
+Things look OK aren't they?
+Let's see the commits on the master branch.

 ```shell
 $ git checkout master